Neo45666/DevOps-Projects/10. Automating Loadbalancer/README.md

 Follow the steps below to run the script:

-Steo 1: Provision an EC2 instance running ubuntu 20.04.
+Step 1: Provision an EC2 instance running ubuntu 20.04.
 You can refer to how to implementing load balancer with Nginx for refresher.

 step 2: Open port 8000 to allow traffic from anywhere using the security group.